Asir: Modern history

 After the end of World War I, Muhammad ibn Ali became ruler of an internationally recognized sovereign state, the Emirate of Asir, until he died in 1920.
 The territories of the emirate reached from Abha in the north to Hodeidah in the south.
 Muhammad's successors were, however, unable to resist the growing power of Ibn Saud, who began annexing Asir and its neighboring regions after Muhammad's death, initially intervening under the pretext of mediating between the Al-Ayedh of Asir and the Idrisis.
 The Saudis took control of the regional capital Abha in 1920, and incorporated the rest of Asir by 1923.
 Ibn Saud later successfully fought off a rival claim for the region by the Zaydi Imam of the neighboring Kingdom of Yemen in 1934.

 By 1920, however, Ibn Saud, the founder of the modern Saudi state, had begun to recoup the losses of the House of Saud, and to unify most of the peninsula under his rule.
 As part of this campaign, he sent his Bedouin warriors also known as the Ikhwan to occupy Asir, and the ruler of the region, Hasan Al Idrissi, had to leave.
 Therefore, he asked for protection from Imam Yahya, the ruler of Yemen and went there.
 From then on Asir has been controlled by the House of Saud, a situation formalized in 1934 with the signing of the Treaty of Taif between Saudi Arabia and Yemen.
 Even then the region was still largely unknown to the West.
 In 1932, St John Philby, one of the first Europeans to explore and map the peninsula, did enter Asir, but as he did not publish his observations until 1952, the area remained one of the blank spots on the world's map.
 In 1935 Asir was made a separate governorate.

 Since 2014, hundreds of Ethiopian refugees trying to cross the Saudi Arabia–Yemen border have been killed, with reports of women being raped, by the Saudi Border Guard.
-According to a 2023 Human Rights Watch report, at least several hundred Ethiopian refugees have been killed between March 2022 and June 2023 while crossing the border "in a pattern that is widespread and systematic."
+According to a 2023 Human Rights Watch report, at least several hundred Ethiopian refugees had been killed between March 2022 and June 2023 while crossing the border "in a pattern that is widespread and systematic."
 The Saudis have also used explosive weapons.